 Push notifications on mobile are useful in catching the attention of customers, which makes it a decent way to disseminate promotional information and material.
 There are, however, two kinds of such notifications—push notifications and push messages.
 The former acts like an alert that serves to notify the user that there is an in-app message, whilst the purpose of the latter is to direct you to a specific in-app page.

-How Mobile Push Notifications Work
+How Mobile Push Notifications Work?

 If you own a smartphone—regardless of its built-in operating system—you already have a vague idea of what a push notification is and how it works.
 But let us delve a bit deeper into it and explain how it works in a bit more detail.
 Push notifications are sent to inform the app user that they have received an in-app message (could be from the app itself or another user).
 When you first install an app on your mobile phone, upon the initial use of the said app, you get a prompt asking whether or not you want to turn on push notifications.

-So there is a clear opt-in/opt-out system in place, leaving it totally up to the user’s choice if they want to receive a push notification.
+So there is a clear opt-in/opt-out system in place, leaving it totally up to the user’s choice if they want to receive a notification.
 However, there are apps that have this feature turned on by default, so the user has to turn it off manually from the settings.
 Some apps also give you the opportunity to use the push notification option to respond to an in-app message or complete action of some sort.
 Last but not least, push notifications have a character limit which they cannot extend, so they are by design short and concise, and rarely—if ever—feature photos.

 Mobile Web Push Notification

-These are pretty similar to push notifications both in appearance and function with the clear distinction being in where these notifications come from.
 Push notifications on mobile almost exclusively come from installed apps or the main OS.
 On the other hand, web push notifications come solely from mobile web browsers and even that depends on whether the website you are visiting has a web push code built into its script.

 Mobile web push notifications are mostly used by websites that do not have their own mobile app.
 Thus, in a way, they try to replicate the system using a web browser and reap the same benefits of push notification without having to create an app for it.
 And unless you close your web browser, regardless of what website you are on, you can still receive a web push notification from a website (if the tab is still open that is).